ASproson/VueCheatsheet/vuecheatsheet.md

 })
 ```

-Note the need for ` `  and /*html*/ to enable the rendering of the component.
+Note the need for the single open and close code quotes, and the html comment to enable the rendering of the component.
 In index html we can then simply call the componenet with:

 ```html
 <product-display></product-display>
 ```

+## Props